Gabriella439/dhall-manual/manuscript/01-YamlToDhall.md

 }
 ```

-We'll continue to expand upon this `./schema.dhall` file as we convert the Mergify schema to the equivalent Dhall type.
+We'll continue to expand upon this `./schema.dhall` file as we store what we learn about the Mergify schema in the equivalent Dhall type.

-The Mergify schema then says that:
+The Mergify schema also says that:

 > ...
 The value of the `pull_request_rules` key must be a list of dictionary.
 >